krisclarkdev/datastax-studio-k8s/README.md

 # datastax-studio-k8s

-Simple yaml file to deploy datastax studio to k8s
+1. Change line 42 to accept
+2. Deploy the yaml file

+TODO: Update with better readme